Aaron Crook WINS the 6633 Arctic Ultra in the name of mental health!

 “Sleep deprivation also poses very real challenges for your state of mind.

-“The only thing that can get you through is a willingness to put one foot in front of the next and to keep running, and that’s all in your mind.
+“The only thing that can get you through is a willingness to put one foot in front of the next and to keep running, and that’s all in your mind."

+Crook raised $26,500 through this incredible challenge to support our work.
 Every $15 raised will provide a primary or secondary student access to the program for an entire school year.

 Aaron's six-year-old son James is a huge Crows fan and will be participating in the Open Parachute program at his primary school later this year.